My husband not father of my son, divorce-seeking wife tells court - Nigeria Today

 My husband not father of my son, divorce-seeking wife tells court

-Lagos – A divorce-seeking housewife, Mojisola Ajiboye, on Thursday told an Agege Customary Court that her husband is not the biological father of her son.
+A divorce-seeking housewife, Mojisola Ajiboye, yesterday, told an Agege customary court that her husband is not the biological father of her son.

-She gave the testimony in the divorce suit she filed against her estranged husband at the court.
+She gave the testimony in the divorce suit she filed against her estranged husband.

-The petitioner, a 30-year-old nurse, who resides at No. 46, Shiaba St., Agege , a Lagos suburb, said she regretted her seven-year marriage to Samson Nkanang, 33.
+The petitioner, a 30-year-old nurse, who resides at Shiaba Street, Agege, a Lagos suburb, said she regretted her seven-year marriage to Samson Nkanang, 33.

-She claims that the husband usually abandons her at home and travels on official trips without any form of care.
+She claimed that the husband usually abandons her at home and travels on official trips without any form of care.

-“My husband is irresponsible and has turned me into a punching bag, I am no longer interested in the union; I want the loveless marriage dissolved,’’ she pleaded with the court.
+Her words: “My husband is irresponsible and has turned me into a punching bag.
+I am no longer interested in the union; I want the loveless marriage dissolved.”

-The petitioner told the court that the petitioner whom she has been married to for over seven years is not the biological father of her son.
+The petitioner told the court that the man she has been married to for over seven years, is not the biological father of her son.

-“I was impregnated by another man during the period my husband travelled on an official trip,’ she said.
+“I was impregnated by another man when my husband travelled on an official trip,” she said.

-The estranged wife urged the court to dissolve the marriage so that they can go their separate ways

-“Although l registered the child’s birth in the respondent’s name, he is not the father of my son,’’she said.
+The estranged wife urged the court to dissolve the marriage so that they can go their separate ways, adding “although I registered the child’s birth in the respondent’s name, he is not the father of my son.”

 Mojisola alleged that her husband is temperamental and constantly beats her over minor issues.

-He told the court that he was on an official trip for two months in Akwa-Ibom when his wife told him she was pregnant.
+He told the court that he was on an official trip for two months in Akwa Ibom State when his wife told him she was pregnant.

-“On my return, I even had sexual intercourse with her severally in order for her private part to be opened according to the doctor’s report.
+He said: “On my return, I even had sexual intercourse with her several times in order for her private part to be prepared for childbirth, according to the doctor’s prescription.

 “So I am amazed now that she claims I am not the biological father of my child.”